ricardo460/fermat-org/README-FERMAT-NETWORK.md

 1. **Online Node Network** : This view provides a geo-localized view of online Nodes in the Fermat Network.
 2. **Node and connected Network Clients"** : In this view, a single Network Node is present, and all connected Network Clients are rendered.
 3. **Node Catalog** : This is a geo-localized view of all nodes, both online and offline, present on the distributed Node Calaog.
-4.

-MIGUEL :ya te voy a completar la lista.

-##P2P user experience
+4. **Actor Catalog** : This is a geo-localized view of all actors, both online and offline, present on the distributed Actor Calaog.
+5. **Network Services** : This view shows all online network services online on one Network Client.
+When the Network Service is an Actor Network Service, it also shows the actors associated with each of them.
+6. **Wallets** : This view show all wallets and their type linked to one Network Client.
+Each wallet shows its balance and currency.
+7. **Social Network** : This view shows the connections between Actors within the system.
+8. **Private Networks** : This view shows the private networks created by users.

+## User Experience

-In this section we describe what exactly is expected in the P2P view.
+In this section we describe what exactly is expected in each view.

-In the P2P view, the user will enter in a free-moving space where he or she can see the nodes that conforms it and lines interconecting them as they are in ther network.
+In these views, the user will enter in a free-moving space where he or she can see the nodes that conforms it and lines interconecting them as they are in ther network.

 The curren types of nodes are:

-- *Network Nodes*: Denoted by a server sprite, it's a niche where several devices will connect and will work as intermediaries between devices and other servers.
+- **Network Nodes** : Denoted by a sprite for each type of node and the operating system.
+It's a niche where several Network Clients will connect and will work as intermediaries between each other.
+The type of nodes are: home computer, server, smart phone, tablet, etc. Operating systems might be: Windows, Linux, OSx, Android, etc.

-- *Network Clients*: Denoted as a smartphone sprite, it's a handset that connects to a server and includes others nodes inside:
+- **Network Clients** : Denoted as a sprite for each type of device and its operating system.
+Device type might be: smart phone, pc, tablet, etc.

-    - *Network Services*: Denoted with **[What?]**, it works as endpoints of connections between the devices, a Network Services connects with its counterpart in another device.
+- **Network Services** : Denoted with a sprite for each type: Network Service or Actor Network Service.
+A Network Services connects with its counterpart in another device.

+- **Actor** : Denoted with a sprite for each Actor Type (Developer, Crypto Broker, etc).

-        - *Plug-in*: Denoted with a shuffle.
-The smallest component in the network(?)
+- **Wallet** : Denoted with a sprite for each Wallet Type.
-    - *Actor Network Services*: Denoted with **[What?]**, it's a Network Service which is used by Actor-type plugins, whose act like entities.
-        - *Actor Plug-in*: Denoted with a person sprite.
-Plug-ins that works as identities inside a device.

-*(Who contains the wallet?
-The mobile device?)*

-As it seems, there are several types of nodes, and a node can have child nodes which are in a sub- network inside the parent node.
-So, for example, in the first view the user will see the servers and mobile devices, if he or she clicks in a mobile devices everything else will flyout and he or she will see the children Network Services inside that device. *Is this right?*
+As it seems, there are several types of nodes, and a node can have child nodes which are in a sub-network inside the parent node.

+# MIGUEL: VOY POR ACA

 ##The challenge
 As the P2P is expected to be so large, and being updated and larger every time, it's not feasible